 Divide the district’s various technology into categories such as:

-The technology department should have an inventory of current devices used by students and teachers in a robust asset management system that provides the details of the devices, including their age and funding sources.
+The technology department should have an inventory of current devices used by students and teachers in a robust asset management system that provides the details of the devices, including the specific make and model of the device, the date purchased (age), and funding sources.
+Remember that there may be restrictions or special conditions that follow some purchases depending on the funding source.
+Title purchases usually have language that outlines what the technology can be used for and special rules regarding its lifecycle.
 The district should have a technology inventory for classroom displays and sound, an internet access plan for both on and off campus, and behind-the-scenes systems of support like user directory management, single sign-on, data system management, hardware maintenance processes, etc. All need to be documented when the current reality is assessed, as this starting point will serve as your baseline when you measure and report on how your district technology inventory has grown and changed through time.

 Also note and document the current status of the systems and people who support the technology.

 Some school districts base the amount of time IT support personnel spends at different schools in the district by calculating how many devices need support at the site.
 Other districts may allocate IT support based on how many staff and students are at schools within the district.
 Knowing how many devices and technologies are at each school as well as the school population will assist you in allocating the right amount of IT support to each site.
 The same method could be applied when calculating technology learning support needs for each school in the district.

 Your intentionality in IT support allocations can help further sustain your IT program by delivering the support needed in a timely manner before frustration sets in about non-functioning devices and the shelving of technology resources because they don’t work.
 Investing in the people by building their IT capacity can provide immediate and long-term support.

 Don’t forget to identify and consider the time and human resources it takes to build the following: